aredn/aredn_ar71xx/README.md

 Mikrotik BaseBox 2/5 | mikrotik-nand-large | 64Mb | testing-stable?

 ### Building with Docker
 Installing the Docker environment on your windows/linux/mac machine is a pre-requisite.
 A docker 'container' has been pre-configured with an aredn linux build environment.
-Alternative Instructions are below if you wish to setup your linux install with the compiler pre-requisites necessary to do the build.
+Alternative instructions are below if you wish to setup your linux install with the compiler pre-requisites necessary to do the build.

 To build with docker:
 ```